QuiltServerTools/Ledger/README.md

 ## Ledger

-A world change logging tool for fabric
+A world change logging tool for the Fabric modloader.

-Ledger can be found on discord at https://discord.gg/GtwDTTr3pe
+Ledger can be found on Discord at https://discord.gg/GtwDTTr3pe

 ### Install

 Put Ledger in your mods folder along with Fabric API and fabric-language-kotlin.
-When you launch your server, the config file will be created automatically
+When you launch your server, the config file will be created automatically.

 ### Configuration

-Ledger's configuration file is found in `config/ledger.toml`
+Ledger's configuration file is found at `config/ledger.toml`.

 #### Message theme